MIT-LCP/mimic-website/content/mimicdata/overview.md

 The following tables contain data associated with each patient:

- - **CALLOUT**: Information regarding when a patient was scheduled for ICU discharge and when the patient was actually discharged
+ - **CALLOUT**: Defines when a patient was scheduled for ICU discharge and when the patient was actually discharged
  - **CAREGIVERS**: Every caregiver who has recorded data in the database (defines `CGID`)
  - **CHARTEVENTS**: All charted observations for all patients
  - **CPTEVENTS**: Procedure codes for all procedures done for patients in the ICU